“The path to a healthier diet need not be as difficult to navigate as it may appear”

 While most research has focused on the anti-inflammatory benefits of the Mediterranean Diet (MD) on disease development, especially cardiovascular diseases, diabetes, metabolic syndrome, visceral obesity and various cancers, studies have also identified benefits of the MD for rheumatoid arthritis and osteoarthritis.
 The MD diet appears to reduce the risk of developing rheumatoid arthritis and possibly osteoarthritis.
 Furthermore, a reduction in arthritis pain has been identified to occur in as little as 2-3 weeks after conversion to a MD.

 The MD, which is rich in complex carbohydrates and fibers and low in animal proteins and fats, is able to promote saccharolitic microbiota favouring short-chain fatty acid production.
-These metabolites have been shown to possess positive immune-modulating activity by modifying cytokine production, promoting intestinal epithelial barrier integrity and resolving intestinal inflammation, Increasing research evidence has emphasized the connection between microbial dysbiosis (an imbalance of the microbiome) and many inflammatory arthritic diseases including arthritis of the spine and joints,, lupus, gout, and rheumatoid arthritis.
+These metabolites have been shown to possess positive immune-modulating activity by modifying cytokine production, promoting intestinal epithelial barrier integrity and resolving intestinal inflammation, Increasing research evidence has emphasized the connection between microbial dysbiosis (an imbalance of the microbiome, or bacterial population of the gut) and many inflammatory arthritic diseases including arthritis of the spine and joints,, lupus, gout, and rheumatoid arthritis.

 Many of the anti-inflammatory effects of the MD are related to the intake of foods that are rich in: